Cheetoyumyum/TWB/SETUP.md

 - `!coinflip 50 heads` - Play a game
 - `!actions` - See purchasable actions
 - `!emotelist` - See 7TV emotes
+- `!twb` - Get the GitHub repository link
+- `!trivia start` - Start a trivia question (mod/streamer only)

 ## Troubleshooting